-When you have completed the corner and end posts, you are ready to install your line posts and line post insulators and start running your lines.
+When you have completed the corner and end posts, you are ready to install your line posts and the line post insulators and start running your lines.

-Starting at an end post, feed the leading end of the ElectroBraidTM through the insulator and secure it to itself using a copper split-bolt connector.
+Starting at the end post, feed the leading end of the ElectroBraidTM through the insulator and secure it to itself using a copper split-bolt connector.
 The split-bolt should be about 2" from the end insulator.
-Leave at least 2" of BraidTM outside the copper split-bolt connector.
+Leave at least 2" of ElectroBraidTM outside the copper split-bolt connector.
 Tape, cut and singe the end to prevent fraying.

 First you need a sight line.
-Starting at a gate or end post, feed the ElectroBraidTM through the second insulator from the bottom and secure it using a copper split-bolt connector.
+Starting at a gate or end post, feed the ElectroBraidTM through the second insulator from the bottom and secure it using a Copper Split Bolt Connector.
 Pick up the reel and begin to walk the fence line.
 Insert the ElectroBraidTM behind each corner post insulator.
-When you get to the end post, insert the ElectroBraidTM behind the end post insulator and secure it with a split-bolt.
-Attach the tensioning device and tighten (see Tensioning ElectroBraidTM page 18).
-Then loosen the split-bolt, pull out the slack and re-tighten.
+When you get to the end post, insert the ElectroBraidTM behind the end post insulator and secure it with a split bolt.
+Attach the tensioning device and tighten (see Tensioning ElectroBraidTM page16).
+Then loosen the Split bolt, pull out the slack and retighten.
 The sight line you have created will help you position your line posts in a straight line.

-On hilly terrain, install line posts at the peaks and in the valleys first.
-Then space the remaining line posts to suit the terrain.
-An ElectroBraid^{\sim} Roller Insulator is recommended where there is a horizontal or vertical change in direction.
-The use of other insulators could allow the Braid^{\sim} to pull out under tension.
+On hilly terrain, install line posts at the peaks and in the valleys first, and then space the remaining line posts to suit the terrain.
+An ElectroBraidTM Roller Insulator is recommended where there is a horizontal or vertical change in direction.
+The use of other insulators could allow the $Braid^{TM}$ to pull out under tension.

-NOTE: Always work with the "lay" of the land.
+Note: Always work with the "lay" of the land.
 Place a post at the top of each rise and the bottom of each depression.
 Recommended distance between line posts is 30 to 50 feet.
-Reduce post spacing in hilly terrain and in areas of winter conditions.
+Reduce post spacing in hilly terrain and in areas of high snowfall.